Nervous system disease: Central nervous system (CNS)

 According to Tim Newman, the central nervous system is made up of the brain and spinal cord, it collects information from the entire body and it also controls functions throughout the entire body.

 Brain

-Newman's research also shows that the brain is the most complex organ in the entire body.
-The brain is split up into 4 lobes: the temporal, parietal the occipital, and the frontal.The brain has over 100 billion neurons and it uses about 20% of the body's oxygen.
+The brain is the most complex organ in the human body.
+It is split up into two hemispheres, each split into four lobes: frontal, parietal, the temporal, and occipital.
+The brain has over 100 billion neurons and it consumes up to 20% of the energy used by the body.

 Spinal cord

 The spinal cord runs through most of the back.
 The spinal cord contains a total of 31 spinal nerves in between each vertebra.
 The nerves connect to the peripheral nervous system.

 Peripheral nervous system

 The peripheral nervous system connects to the muscles and glands and sends information to the central nervous system.

 Diagnosis

 There are a number of different tests that can be used to diagnose neurological disorders.